datacarpentry/spreadsheet-ecology-lesson/_episodes/04-quality-control.md

 > > {: .output}
 > >
 > >
-> > **Note** how the outliers of the 2013 data sort to the bottom of the tabular data.
+> > **Note** how the odd values sort to the top and bottom of the tabular data.
-> > The cells containing no data values as well as the cells where the letter "g" was included can be found towards the bottom of the tabular data.
+> > The cells containing no data values sort to the bottom of the tabular data, while the cells where the letter "g" was included can be found towards the top.
+This is a powerful way to check your data for outliers and odd values.
 > >
 > > ![quality_control2, exercise1](../fig/sorting_solution.png)
 > > {: .output}